KyleAMathews/vite-remix-electric-sql-starter/README.md

 The starter includes some sample tables & code.
 You can either leave it to play with a simple example app or remove it to start from scratch.

-To clean up the example code, run `npm run cleanup-example-code` and then edit `src/main.tsx` to remove the example route components.
+To clean up the example code, run `npm run cleanup-example-code` and then make the following edits:
+- `src/main.tsx` to remove the example route components
+- `src/init-electric.ts` to update the syncing shapes

 You're now ready to start adding tables and routes.

 ### Setup instructions
 You need Docker/Docker Compose installed.